HRG-OFFICIAL/ApniDukaan-Ecommerce/backend/catalog-service/src/routes/README-reviews.md

 # Reviews REST API

-The Reviews REST API provides comprehensive functionality for managing product reviews in the ShopSphere e-commerce platform.
+The Reviews REST API provides comprehensive functionality for managing product reviews in the ApniDukaan e-commerce platform.
 This API handles review creation, moderation, voting, and analytics with proper authentication and authorization.

 ## Overview